zverok/rubyseeds/README.md

   way of treating hashes as a light-weight objects, as well as set of really useful Hash extensions;
 * [naught](https://github.com/avdi/naught) -- a superior Ruby NullObject
-  pattern implementation, with lot of options
+  pattern implementation, with lot of options;
 * [time_boots](https://github.com/zverok/time_boots) (shameless
   self-promotion) -- the small and clean library dealing with everyday `Time` tasks like "next day", "prev day", "todays midnight",